podnov/wire-cucumber/README.md

 wireCucumber.initialize();
 ```

-### Call the service that calls mock you configured in your scenario and verify that it behaved correctly:
+### Call the service that calls the mock you configured in your scenario and verify that it behaved correctly:
 ```
 // using REST Assured here to perform service invocation